 The future for crypto is incredibly bright, it will take over the world and have a transformative positive impact on society and the lives of billions of people all around the world.

 Bitcoin will be able to scale due to general technology improvements like global 5G/fibre optic rollout and Moore’s law.
 Layer 2 solutions like lightning network might even work eventually.
 However blocks will probably get full again and bitcoin will probably crash the market again before that happens.

 - Bitcoin’s failure to scale will depress the entire market and the cause the bull run to end.

 - Most other major cryptos will break away from bitcoin’s usage and price.
 Bitcoin’s usage and the price will stagnate or fall while the overall crypto market usage and price will increase dramatically.

 If number 2 does not happen at the next bull run, it will happen at some subsequent bull run after that, unless bitcoin has already fixed its scaling problem.

 By the time bitcoin gets past scaling it will only be matching other top cryptos in that regard.
-Those other projects will already be miles ahead of bitcoin in all other areas and use cases.
+Those other products will already be miles ahead of bitcoin in all other areas and use cases.

 The toxic scaling debate left a lot of the wrong kind of people in leadership positions in bitcoin.
 Bitcoin’s scaling problem is a failure of governance.
 Dash used its governance system with on chain voting to propose and approve a block size increase in about a day, before it was urgently needed (when it was needed it was implemented without a hitch).

 Even when bitcoin gets past its scaling problem the governance will not have improved.
 Since bitcoin leaders dropped the ball so badly on scaling, what reason do we have to think they will do a good job with other challenges?

 Crypto overall is a strong buy, I mean that in terms of future increase in value and usefulness.
 I hope bitcoin turns around but based on the evidence, it’s a sell.